Exit Nodes (route all traffic)

 sudo tailscale up --exit-node=<exit-node-ip>

-You can find the IP address for the device from the admin console, or by running
+You can find the IP address for the device from the admin panel, or by running

 For macOS, you can use an exit node from the menu bar.
 Open the Tailscale menu and navigate to “Use exit node” From here you can select the exit node device you’d like to use by its machine name.